AmbientServices/AmbientServices.Async/README.md

 public abstract class SynchronousLongRunningTask
 {
     private int _stop;
-    private Thread _loopThread;             // note that this could also have used ThreadPool.UnsafeQueueUserWorkItem or another similar ThreadPool invoker
+    private readonly Thread _loopThread;             // note that this could also have used ThreadPool.UnsafeQueueUserWorkItem or another similar ThreadPool invoker

     public SynchronousLongRunningTask()
     {